Skip to main content

-Charles Spurgeon: Preaching through Adversity
+Charles Spurgeon: Preaching Through Adversity by John Piper - Book Review

 I was initially intrigued by this book because of the title.
 I hadn't realized that Charles Spurgeon faced such adversity.
 It probably shouldn't have surprised me.
 I have always admired the sermons of Spurgeon's, that I have had the opportunity to read, but I really didn't know much about his personal life.
 This book really filled in the realities of his hardships.